wshamim1/databricks-lab/tutorials/08-databricks-faq-and-interview-prep.md

 Unity Catalog is Databricks' centralized governance layer for catalogs, schemas, tables, views, volumes, models, and related assets.

+### What is Hive metastore?

+Hive metastore is an older metadata repository used to store information about databases, tables, schemas, partitions, and table locations.

+### What is the difference between Hive metastore and Unity Catalog?

+Hive metastore is the older metadata model.
+Unity Catalog is the modern Databricks governance system with stronger centralized permissions, lineage, auditing, and cross-workspace governance.

 ### What is the difference between Unity Catalog and a catalog?

 Unity Catalog is the governance system.
 A catalog is one namespace inside that system.

+### What is the difference between Hive metastore naming and Unity Catalog naming?

+Hive metastore patterns often use `database.table`.
+Unity Catalog patterns usually use `catalog.schema.table`.

 ### What is the hierarchy in Unity Catalog?